TheRedBoxIllusion/Midpoint-Displacement-Program/README.md

-Howdy, this is a basic Midpoint Terrain Generation program that I wroteas aa part of module based testing for an upcoming game.
+Howdy, this is a basic Midpoint Terrain Generation program that I wrote as a part of module based testing for an upcoming game.
 The program includes click and drag functionality to look around the terrain to your hearts content.

 Some basic configuration settings: